 It was also Lord Mountbatten who introduced a 13-year-old Elizabeth to Prince Philip while the royals were on a tour of Dartmouth Royal Naval College.
 When Philip decided to marry Elizabeth, he needed to renounce his title as Prince of Greece and instead took his uncle's surname instead.

-The pair enjoyed a close relationship, as did a young Prince Charles and Lord Mountbatten.
+The pair enjoyed a close relationship, as did a young Prince Charles (now King Charles III) and Lord Mountbatten.
 Prince William and Kate Middleton called their youngest son Louis, supposedly after Philip's mentor.

 What have we learned?

 Two amazing new revelations about Lord Louis Mountbatten have emerged since his death at Mullaghmore, County Sligo.